You may one day call it a “genius” move.

 The Mid-American Conference is home to six Ohio universities.
 The MAC entered a partnership with data technology firm Genius Sports Limited.
 They are the official supplier of official sports data for the NCAA.

 By becoming the MAC’s exclusive data manager, it now could charge sports betting operators a fee to access its data.
 According to Sportico, the MAC is looking for an NCAA interpretation to be able to do just that.

 Furthermore, its partnership with the MAC allows it to advertise at high-profile sporting events via stadium signage and digital ads.

-Sports betting will soon be legal in Ohio.
-Gov. Mike DeWine signed legislation into law in late 2021, and we’ll see an official launch by Jan.
+Ohio sports betting will soon be live.
+Gov. Mike DeWine signed legislation into law in December 2021, and we’ll see an official launch on Jan.
 1, 2023.

 What the MAC and its fans get from the partnership

 The partnership between the MAC and Genius Sports brings the conference some significant changes in data presentation.

 As the conference’s exclusive data operator, Genius Sports will gather data from all league sporting events.
 Thereafter, they will manage that data, and generate the MAC’s official statistics.